katur/eegi/README_database_migration.md

 scorer eliana | some pre-consensus ENH scores | do not migrate eliana's ENH scores (scored before ENH criteria finalized) scorer kelly | some pre-consensus ENH scores | probably do not migrate kelly's ENH scores (scored before ENH criteria finalized, plus some training issues), but try to confirm that they were not used in amelia's cutoff analysis scorers sherly, giselle | some pre-consensus ENH scores | pending decision about whether to migrate their ENH scores.
 The danger in keeping these is that they are inconsistent with our eventual scoring criteria (and they are redundant, since everything was eventually scored by the "official" scorers noah, koji, and mirza).
 But we need to investigate 1) were these scores used in amelia's cutoff analysis? and 2) were all Mediums and Strongs captured by the official scorers?

-**Decisions to make about `experiments` app: manual scores**
-- If real date and time are not known, should I make it null, or just preserve HL's placeholder (i.e. 2011-01-01 00:00:00)?

-**Still to do**
-- Migrated scores from ManualScore, but now ScoreResultsManual yet